knpuniversity/symfony/knpu/ep2-fundamentals/parameters.yml-kernel.root_dir.md

 For example, your database password is most likely *not* the same as *my* database password and hopefully not the same as the production database password.
 But if we put that password right in the middle of `config.yml`, that would be a nightmare!
-In that scenario *I*' would probably commit my password to git and then you would have to change it to *your* password but then try to not commit that change.
+In that scenario *I* would probably commit my password to git and then you would have to change it to *your* password but then try to not commit that change.
 Gross.

 Instead of that confusing mess of seaweed, we use parameters in `config.yml`.
 This allows us to isolate all the machine-specific configuration to `parameters.yml`.
-And here's the final key: `parameters.yml` is *not* committed to the repository - you can see there's an entry for it in `app/config/parameters.yml`.
+And here's the final key: `parameters.yml` is *not* committed to the repository - you can see there's an entry for it in `.gitignore`.

 Of course, if I just cloned this project, and I won't have a `parameters.yml` file:
 I have to create it manually.
 Actually, this is the *exact* reason for this other